 - Fighting Spirit/Weirdness Magnet

-- Hopeless Boss Fight: While Carne goes down easily, Notorious B.I.G is so strong that only dropping it in the ocean keeps it from harming them any further.
+- Hopeless Boss Fight: While Carne goes down easily, Notorious B.I.G is so strong that only dropping it in the ocean keeps it from harming the heroes any further.

 - My Death Is Just the Beginning: Notorious B.I.G. isn't truly activated until it receives feelings of hate and contempt on account of Carne's death.

 - Nigh Invulnerable: And unlike Yellow Temperance and Yo-Yo Ma, there is absolutely nothing anybody can do about it.
 Their best bet is to drop it in the ocean, but that just changed what it was attacking.

 Cioccolata (Stand: Green Day)

-- A Match Made in Stockholm: Thinks Secco was this to him he's wrong
+- A Match Made in Stockholm: Thinks Secco was this to him.
+Actually, not in the least.

 - Anime Hair: Long spikes with puff-balls on the ends.
 And it's green.

-- Ax-Crazy: Like most villains, but notably has no restraints to limit his insanity, such as Alessi's cowardice and Dio's twisted sense of honor, making him incredibly dangerous.
+- Ax-Crazy: Like most villains, but has no restraints whatsoever to limit his insanity, such as Alessi's cowardice and Dio's twisted sense of honor, making him incredibly dangerous.

 - Bare Your Midriff: His outfit.